 What’s the Difference Between Full Spectrum CBD & Isolate

 If you’ve ever shopped for CBD, you’ve probably seen products that were labelled as full spectrum and some that said they were isolate (you may have even seen something called broad spectrum).
-All three of these terms refer to different types of cannabis (hemp) extracts that are used to make any number of products, from oils & vapes to edibles and topical creams.
+All three of these terms refer to different types of cannabis (specifically, hemp) extracts that are used to make any number of products, from CBD oil & vapes to CBD gummies and topical creams.

 CBD Isolate is purified CBD.
-When you get a product made from isolate you’re just getting cannabidiol (CBD) and no other cannabinoids.
+When you get a product made from isolate you’re getting pure cannabidiol (CBD) and no other cannabinoids.
 CBD is the non-intoxicating cannabinoid found in cannabis.
-It is used to treat a number of symptoms such as chronic pain, anxiety, epilepsy, cancer, MS, insomnia, and many more.
+Studies have shown that CBD can possibly be used to treat a number of symptoms including chronic pain, anxiety, epilepsy, cancer, MS, insomnia, and many more.

 Full Spectrum CBD

-Full spectrum products contain not only CBD, but trace amounts of all the other cannabinoids including THC (federal and state laws limit the amount of THC in hemp to 0.3%).
-Some of the lesser known cannabinoids include CBG, CBN, THCV, etc. Full spectrum extracts contain the full essence of the plant rather than just singling out one of the substances.
+Full spectrum products contain not only CBD, but trace amounts of all the other cannabinoids, including THC (federal and state laws limit the amount of THC in hemp to 0.3%).
+Some of the lesser known cannabinoids include CBG, CBN, THCV, etc. Full spectrum extracts contain the full essence of the plant rather than just singling out one of these substances.